igor-stepik/auto-tests-course/README.md

 # auto-tests-course
-my learning in auto tests
+my first repository which I use for learning